-Simply put, traditional dentures do not function as good as dental implants.
+Simply put, traditional dentures do not function as well as dental implants.

 As a consequence, the bone will resorb or shrink over time.
-But there is a solution: implant-supported denture.
+But there is a solution: implant-supported dentures.

 Benefits of Implant-Supported Dentures

-Implant-supported dentures offer the following benefits over traditional or conventional dentures:
+Implant-supported dentures offer the following benefits over conventional dentures:

 Preservation of Bone

-Traditional dentures just sit on the top of the bone, and it can’t-do anything to prevent bone loss which eventually leads to premature aging, facial sagging, and loss of function.
+Traditional dentures just sit on the top of the gums, and they can’t do anything to prevent bone loss which eventually leads to premature aging, facial sagging, and loss of function.

-The denture on top of it won’t slip, slide, or fall off no matter how much you talk, laugh, or chew.
+An implant-supported denture won’t slip, slide, or fall off no matter how much you talk, laugh, or chew.
 This will give you more confidence to face other people.
 Most implant dentures are still removable.
 It’s relatively easy once you know how.
 However, some implant dentures can be securely attached to your implants so that only your dentist can remove them.

 Excellent Restoration of Function

-Because they’re more stable and secure than traditional dentures, can restore function much better.
+Because they’re more stable and secure than traditional dentures, implant-supported dentures can better restore function.

-According to studies, as much as 95% of normal function (that is, the biting and chewing ability normally provided by natural teeth) versus the 25% of their traditional counterparts.
+According to studies, implant-retained dentures restore as much as 95% of normal function (that is, the biting and chewing ability normally provided by natural teeth) versus the 25% of their traditional counterparts.

 You can, therefore, enjoy a wider variety of food with implant dentures.

-In fact, you can enjoy almost all the foods you were eating when you still have your natural teeth.
+You can enjoy almost all the foods you used to eat when you had your natural teeth.

 How Much Do Implant-Supported Dentures Cost?

-It may be costlier to replace missing teeth with an implant-supported denture, but given the benefits listed above, it actually pays off tremendously in the long run.
+It may be costlier to replace missing teeth with an implant-supported denture, but it pays off tremendously in the long run, given the benefits listed above.

-With implant-supported dentures, there will be less need for relining, rebasing, or replacements.
+There will be less need for relining, rebasing, or replacements with implant-supported dentures.

-As long as you practice good oral hygiene and you visit your dentist on a regular basis, your implant-supported denture can even last nearly a lifetime.
+As long as you practice good oral hygiene and you visit your dentist regularly, your implant-supported denture can even last nearly a lifetime.
 Some implant-supported dentures show up to 80% survival after 30 years, and dental implants last 50 years or more.

-Even with all the advantages of an implant-supported denture, there are still some patients who feel that a traditional denture is more suitable for their case.
+Even with all the advantages of an implant-supported denture, some patients still feel that a traditional denture is more suitable for their case.

-Ultimately, it is your dentist who can determine which of the type of dentures we’ve discussed is best for you.
+Ultimately, you should work with your denture dentist to determine which type of dentures is best for you.